chisunku/AWS-mini_Dropbox/README.md

 # AWS-mini_Dropbox
+- Creating a 3-tier web application that the users can use upload, download and store their files in.
-Used various AWS services to create a website to create a mini dropbox application with most cost effective solutions.
+- This project is designed and developed using various AWS services with cost effective solutions.

 ### URL (expired): https://drop.chinmayisunku.ml/
 ### [Demo](https://drive.google.com/file/d/1gNGw1dDhrfeIpnDEJG2EdrAhVGk_2FI4/view?usp=share_link)